thecodingmachine/nodejs-installer/README.md

 Available options:

-- **version**: This is the **exact** version number of the NodeJS version that will be downloaded and installed.
+- **version**: This is the version number of NodeJS that will be downloaded and installed.
-  In the current version, you *cannot* specify version ranges ("~0.12" or ">0.11" is *unsupported*).
-  *Default value: 0.12.0*
-- **minimumVersion**: Before downloading NodeJS, the installer will check the availability of NodeJS globally.
-  If a NodeJS is available globally, the *minimumVersion* parameter is the minimum version NodeJS should have.
-  If this condition is not met, a local install is performed.
-  *Default value: 0.8.0*
+  You can specify version constraints in the usual Composer format (for instance "~0.12" or ">0.11").
+  _Default value: *_ The latest stable version of NodeJS is installed by default.
 - **targetDir**: The target directory NodeJS will be installed in.
 Relative to project root.
   *Default value: vendor/nodejs/nodejs*
 - **forceLocal** (boolean): If set to true, NodeJS will always be downloaded and installed locally, even if NodeJS